-JSON Numbers: Integer, Float, Scientific Notation, and Precision Limits
+JSON Numbers: Float, Scientific Notation and Precision

 JSON numbers: integers, floats, scientific notation, and precision limits.
 What happens when numbers exceed IEEE 754 double precision boundaries.